Back to blog

 What to Actually Look For

 Check the reserve fund first.
 If reserves are less than 50% funded, that's a yellow flag.
 Below 30% is a red flag.
-It means the HOA hasn't been saving enough, and a special assessment is likely in the future.
+It means the HOA hasn't been saving enough, and a special assessment is coming sooner or later.

 Look at the budget vs. actual spending.
 If the HOA consistently spends more than it budgets, the current assessment amount is probably going up.

-Check for special assessments.
-Both approved and "under discussion."
-Boards sometimes discuss special assessments for months before voting on them.
+Check for special assessments, both approved and "under discussion."
+Boards sometimes talk about special assessments for months before voting on them.

 Review rental restrictions.
-Even if you're not an investor, restrictive rental policies affect your flexibility if you need to move and can't sell immediately.
+Even if you're not an investor, restrictive rental policies affect your flexibility if you need to move and can't sell right away.

 When Things Go Wrong

-If you're a title company or escrow officer, the best practice is simple: order the resale package the day you open the file.
+If you're a title company or escrow officer, the move is simple.
+Order the resale package the day you open the file.
 Don't wait for the title search.
 Don't wait for the lender.
 Just order it.

 Every day you wait is a day closer to your closing date with one less day of buffer if things go sideways.

-A resale package is the buyer's window into what life in an HOA community actually looks like — financially, legally, and practically.
+A resale package is the buyer's window into what life in an HOA community actually looks like, the financial health, the rules you'll live under, and whether the board has been kicking problems down the road or dealing with them.
 It's not optional reading.
 It's the difference between making an informed purchase and discovering six months later that your community's roof fund is empty and your monthly dues are about to double.

 Read it.
 Or at minimum, have someone who knows what to look for read it for you.